Home Ā» Home Ā» Practical Ways to Improve Your Garden Soil

 • etc.

 Composting this way is not quick, but it’s easy.
-There are heat methods of composting, but they are expensive and are much more of a learning curve.
+There are also heat methods of composting, but they are expensive and are much more of a learning curve.Ā

 Things not to add to your compost:

 Dog or cat poop, meat scraps or bones, cooked food scraps, dairy, etc. Although some do, I do not recommend throwing weeds into the compost.
-In my zone 4b, I don’t think the compost heats up enough to kill the weed seeds.
-I also don’t put diseased plant material in the compost.
+Also don’t put diseased plant material in the compost.

 Here are a few ways to get your compost pile to break down more quickly: